|

 Member rate is for active members of

-CSA, Songsalive, Indiegrrl, IndieConnect, RISA, IMC, LVC
+CSA, Songsalive, RISA, IMC, NSAI(if you are not a

 current CSA member and would like to join, go